ibm-cloud-docs/AnalyticsEngine/best-practices.md

 If you store your customization scripts in {{site.data.keyword.cos_short}}, make sure that the buckets and access credentials for the scripts are different from the buckets and access credentials for your application or business data.

 See [Customizing a cluster](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-cust-cluster).

+**Note**: If your customization consists only of changes to the configuration of a cluster component, for example changes to the `core-site.xml` file of the HDFS component, the `spark-defaults.conf` file of the Spark component, or the `hive-site.xml` of Hive, it is easier and more efficient to add these changes as [Advanced provisioning options](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-advanced-provisioning-options) during cluster creation than to add the  configuration changes to a customization script.
+You should use a customization script for installing libraries and packages.

 ## Size the cluster appropriately
 {: #cluster-size}